edorosh/boxes-on-canvas/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/edorosh/boxes-on-canvas)

 # Boxes on Canvas (2D)
-The App draws boxes (rectangles) on a web page and allows an User to drag them.
-The app was developed within my JS practices (Modules, Bundler, TDD).
+The App draws boxes (rectangles) on a web page and allows an User to drag & drop them.
+The app was developed within my JS practices (Modules, Bundler, TDD, CI).

 ## Requirements
 Canvas is used to render shapes.
 The draw area has size of the page viewport with some padding.
 Several